manifold-systems/manifold/docs/articles/manifold_series_1.md

 # ☠ Death to Code Generators ☠

 While Manifold provides a broad host of high-level features, its primary focus is to eliminate the gap separating source code from metadata.
-Although code generators have become the reflexive solution to bridge this gap, this decades-old solution is not a stranger to criticism and is not well suited for contemporary software architecture.
-If a project you develop involves one or more code generators, perhaps you know what I mean.
-Read on for a more productive alternative.
+Software applications overwhelmingly use code generators to bridge this gap, however this decades-old solution is not a stranger to criticism and is not well suited for contemporary software architecture.
+If a project you develop involves one or more code generators, perhaps you are familiar with the disadvantages.
+Read on for a more appealing and productive alternative.

 ## The Metadata Disconnect